TheDeanLab/navigate/docs/source/intermediate.rst

   this feature should check for tissue.

-* :guilabel:`percentage` indicates what percent of the total image must contain tissue for this feature to return ``True`` that tissue was detected.
+* :guilabel:`percentage` indicates what percent of the total image must contain tissue for this feature to return ``true`` that tissue was detected.
 1 indicates that the entire image contains tissue, 0.5 indicates that half of the image contains tissue, and so on.

 * :guilabel:`detect_func` is one of the tissue detection functions in